Reversing valve

 A reversing valve is a type of valve and is a component in a heat pump, that changes the direction of refrigerant flow.
 By reversing the flow of refrigerant, the heat pump refrigeration cycle is changed from cooling to heating or vice versa.
 This allows a residence or facility to be heated and cooled by a single piece of equipment, by the same means, and with the same hardware.

 Operation

 The reversing valve has two states, relaxed (unactivated) versus energized.
 The energized state is typically achieved by applying 24 volts AC, which is commonly used in HVAC equipment.
 The heat pump can be designed by the manufacturer to produce either cooling or heating with the reversing valve in the relaxed state.
-When the reversing valve is energized, it will produce the opposite transfer of heat from its relaxed state.
+When the reversing valve is energized, the system will transfer heat in the direction opposite to that which occurs with the valve in the unactivated state.
 For example, a reversing valve installed in such a way as to produce cooling when relaxed will produce heating when energized.
 Likewise, a reversing valve installed to produce heating when relaxed will produce cooling when energized.